 Under state insurance guaranty fund laws, insurers doing business in a state can be assessed, up to prescribed limits, for certain obligations of insolvent insurance companies to policyholders and claimants.
 Amounts assessed to each company are typically related to its proportion of business written in each state.
 The Company's policy is to accrue assessments when the entity for which the insolvency relates has met its state of domicile's statutory definition of insolvency and the amount of the loss is reasonably estimable.
 In most states, the definition is met with a declaration of financial insolvency by a court of competent jurisdiction.
 In certain states there must also be a final order of liquidation.
-As of both December 31, 2015 and 2014, the liability balance included in other liabilities and accrued expenses was \$10 million.
-The related premium tax offsets included in other assets were \$15 million as of both December 31, 2015 and 2014.
+As of December 31, 2016 and 2015, the liability balance included in other liabilities and accrued expenses was \$1 million and \$10 million, respectively.
+The related premium tax offsets included in other assets were \$9 million and \$15 million as of December 31, 2016 and 2015, respectively.